typelevel/scala/README.md

 res1: String = <function1>
 ```

+## Roadmap

+The following are high priority issues for Typelevel projects on which progress is likely to be made in 2016,

++ Partial type application.
++ Multiple implicit parameter blocks.
++ Improved compile times for inductive implicits.
++ Improved control over implicit prioritization.
++ GADT and singleton type bugfixes.
++ Support for alternative `scala.Predef`.

+In accordance with the policy for inclusion contributions on these issues will be made as pull requests against
+Lightbend Scala in the first instance.

 ## How to contribute to Typelevel Scala

 Because of our policy of "pull request against Lightbend Scala first" the primary route to contributing to Typelevel